d3christ/spanwiki/wiki/manual/index.md

 # Lab Manual Index

-### FMRI Data Analysis
+### Functional MRI Data Analysis

-##### Note: check out [spantoolbox](https://github.com/spanlab/spantoolbox) for a collection of most of our common tools.
+## Note: check out [spantoolbox](https://github.com/spanlab/spantoolbox) for a collection of most of our common tools.
 Many of the links below describe how to use these tools.

 [Syncing Data from Nims](nimssync.md)